git-town/git-town/website/src/install.md

 curl https://git-town.com/install.sh | sh
 ```

 This puts the Git Town executable into `~/.local/bin`.
-For a completely custom
+Please add this directory
-installation:
+to your PATH.
+For a completely custom installation:

 - [download](https://github.com/git-town/git-town/releases) the archive matching
   your CPU architecture